Polk County, Florida: Post-Reconstruction era to World War II

-In the post-Reconstruction period, black railway workers were among the first African Americans to settle in Polk County, in 1883 south of Lake Wire.
-The following year they founded St. John's Baptist Church, which also served as the first school for freedmen's children.
+In 1883, in the post-Reconstruction period, black railway workers were among the first African Americans to settle in Polk County, south of Lake Wire.
+In 1884, they founded St. John's Baptist Church, which also served as the first school for freedmen's children.
 Other workers arrived for jobs in the phosphate industry.
 This area became the center of a predominately African-American community later known as Moorehead, after Rev. H.K.
 Moorehead, called to St. John's in 1906.
 The community developed its own businesses, professional class, and cultural institutions.
 Its students had to go to other cities for high school until 1928, when the first upper school to serve blacks was established here.